rysabh/dual_kuka_fri/README.md

 # issue: dual_kuka_fri

 I want to create a dual-iiwa7 arm setup in ROS2 using the FRI stack.
 I have already created a custom Xacro file that uses the robot namespace to spawn two robots.
-However, for simplifying the issue here I will only spawn one robot in my moveit package named "green_moveit_config".
+However, for simplifying the issue, here I will only spawn one robot in my moveit package named "green_moveit_config".
 Our public Github repo is [here](https://github.com/rysabh/dual_kuka_fri).

 In the Xacro file, I have also renamed link and joint names with a prefix to manage both arms in the same environment.